OpenRCT2/docs/playing/multiplayer/index.rst

 Starting a server (Advanced)
 ----------------------------

-OpenRCT supports headless mode, useful for dedicated servers.
+OpenRCT2 supports headless mode, useful for dedicated servers.
 You can enable headless mode by running:

 ``openrct2 host <saved game path> --headless``